sultana0423/Front-End-Challenges/README.md

 5- Make a CSS Blog div with Flex.

 6- Create a Styled form with any styles you would like to add.

+7- Pure CSS Button